OliverBalfour/Mirror/README.md

 **Android APK**

 1. Start JS server: `npm start`
-2. Run `./gradlew bundleRelease` in the `android` subdirectory.
-This generates the APK in `android/app/build/outputs/apk/release/app-release.apk`.
+2. Run `./gradlew bundleRelease` in the `android` subdirectory to generate the JS bundle.

-**Android installation**

-Either copy over APK manually and open, or:

-1. Generate APK as above
-2. Connect physical device
+3. Connect physical device (ensure `adb devices` shows it)
-3. `npx react-native run-android --variant=release`
+4. `npx react-native run-android --variant=release` to create the APK and install it to connected device.
+5. The APK is `android/app/build/outputs/apk/release/app-release.apk` (you can copy it to any device now)

 **Google Play AAB Bundle**